Virasat means Legacy & Khalsa stands for the Pure Sikh.

 The themes of earth & sky, mass & lightness, depth & ascension are represented through these quaint towers faced with Gwalior sandstone.

-The journey into the museum begins through the boat shaped building and as soon as you enter you are awe struck to see the marvellous hand painted mural on the walls depicting various villages, towns and festivities of Punjab.
+The journey into the museum begins through the boat shaped building.
+As soon as you enter you are awe struck seeing the marvellous hand painted mural on the walls depicting various villages, towns and festivities of Punjab.

 Folk music lingers in the background as you ascend the circular path giving you a unique visual experience of art work coupled with play of lights.

 The journey through this building introduces you to the culture, occupations, climate and rituals of Punjab.
 The well formed in between the spiral path is accentuated with an Ek Onkar chandelier which in itself is a masterpiece.

 The Ek Onkar chandelier is a unique piece created from 2500 tales of fibre optics.
 The Mool Mantra resonates in the background exhibiting the core principles of Sikhism.